circleci/circleci-docs/jekyll/_docs/enterprise/single-box.md

 2. Install Replicated, the tool used to package and distribute CircleCI Enterprise: `curl https://get.replicated.com/docker | sudo bash`.
 (Note: Make sure Docker is not using the device mapper storage driver.
 You can check this by running `sudo docker info | grep "Storage Driver"`.)

-3. Visit port 8800 on machine in a web browser and complete the guided install process.
+3. Visit port 8800 on the machine in a web browser and complete the guided install process.